Source: Canva

 Do not rush into applying for asylum

-For all these reasons, it is important not to rush into submitting a new asylum application.
+For all the reasons mentioned above, it is important that you do not submit a new asylum application too quickly.
 Thorough preparation is essential.
-Before submitting a new application, contact the lawyer who handled your first application.
+Before you submit a new application, contact the lawyer who handled your first application.
 They can assess whether the new information is significant enough to warrant a new application.
-They can also assist you with the new application.
+The lawyer can also help you complete the application form.

-If your lawyer does not agree to this, you will have to find a new lawyer yourself to assist you if you still wish to submit a new application.
+If your lawyer does not agree to this, you will have to find a new lawyer yourself to assist you if with your new application.
 You may have to pay this new lawyer yourself.
 The costs involved can be substantial.
 You must therefore be absolutely certain that it is worthwhile to submit a new asylum application.
-So please think this through carefully.
+Please think this through carefully.

-It must be possible for the IND to read the documents you send
+It must be possible for the IND to read the documents you take to Ter Apel

-If you are submitting a new asylum application, it is important that the new documents you send are in Dutch, English, German or French.
+Please also make sure that the documents you bring with you are in Dutch, English, German or French (or have been translated into one of these languages).
 This is so that the IND can read and understand them.
-If the new documents are not in one of these languages, you must first have them translated by a '
+If the new documents are not in one of these languages, have them translated first by a

 Did this information help you?